Editorial

 The Best Bars in Miami Right Now

 The best bars in Miami are nothing like the clubs on Ocean Drive that tourists photograph and immediately regret entering.
 The city's real drinking culture lives in Brickell rooftop lounges, Wynwood cocktail rooms, and a handful of Coconut Grove institutions that have been doing this longer than most of their patrons have been of legal age.
 We've spent considerable time across all of it.
 Here's where our editors actually go.
+For deeper dives by neighbourhood, see our dedicated Wynwood bar guide, South Beach bar guide, and Brickell bar guide.

 The Best Bars in Miami for Craft Cocktails